ecarlesi/easy-api-security/README.md

 If in response instead of the greeting message we receive an error it could be that we have copied the token wrong, perhaps adding a character, a space and also copying the quotation marks, as in the case below.

 ![image](https://user-images.githubusercontent.com/195652/198613790-febb166b-ebcf-429b-a89d-67ec42d699cd.png)

+## SQL Server Authorization Manager
+The DemoAuthorizationProvider component is clearly not useful in a real project.
+The EasyApiSecurity.AuthorizationManager.SqlServer project instead implements an IAuthorizationProvider that uses the data present in the SQL Server database to authorize or deny access to the endpoints.